-At Hungry Caterpillars while it is not our policy to care for sick children, who should be at home until they are well enough to return to the setting, we will agree to administer medication as part of maintaining their health and well-being or when they are recovering from an illness.
+At Hungry Caterpillars while it is not our policy to care for sick children, who should be at home until they are well enough to return to the setting, we will agree to administer medication as part of maintaining their health and well- being or when they are recovering from an illness.

-In many cases, it is possible for children's GPs to prescribe medicine that can be taken at home in the morning and evening.
-As far as possible, administering medicines will only be done where it would be detrimental to the child's health if not given in the setting.
-If a child has not had a medication before, especially a baby/child under two, it is advised that the parent keeps the child at home for the first 48 hours to ensure there are no adverse effects, as well as to give time for the medication to take effect.
+In many cases, it is possible of children's GPs to prescribe medicine that can be taken at home in the morning and evening.
+As far as possible, administering medicines will only be done detrimental to the child's health if not given in the setting.
+If a child has not had a medication before, especially a baby/ child under two, it is advised that the parent keeps the child at home for the first 48 hours to ensure there are no adverse effects, as well as to give time for the medication to take effect.

-These procedures are written in line with guidance in Managing Medicines in Schools and Early Years Settings; the manager is responsible for ensuring all staff understand and follow these procedures.
+These procedures are written in line with guidance in managing medicines in schools and early years settings; the manager is responsible for ensuring all staff understand and follow these procedures.

-The Manager is responsible for the correct administration of medication to children for whom they are responsible for.
-This includes ensuring that the medication form has been completed, that medicines are stored correctly and that records are kept according to procedures.
-In the absence of the Manager, the deputy manager is responsible for the overseeing of administering medication.
+The manager is responsible for the correct administration of medication to children for whom they are responsible for.
+This includes ensuring that the medication from has been complete4d, that medicines are stored correctly and that records are kept according to procedures.
+In the absence of the manager, the deputy manager is responsible for the overseeing of administering medication.